SimonBigverdi/SimonBigverdi/README.md

 ## Hi there 👋

-Welcome to my GitHub page, where I'll be sharing useful Windows and Linux administration scripts.
+Welcome to my GitHub page, where I'll be sharing useful Windows and Linux System Administration PowerShell and Bash scripts.